Get

 Dietary issues are another reason that your pet might be too skinny.
 This one also covers a vast number of potential issues.
 As previously stated, the food might not agree with your furry friend.
 The two most common issues are low-quality food and portion size, resulting in a calorie deficiency.

-For example, with low-quality food, your Dobie might get only half the nutrients and calories he needs, even though you’re feeding him the required two full cups of dog food daily.
+For example, with low-quality food, your Dobie might get only half the nutrients and calories they need, even though you’re feeding them the required 2 cups of dog food daily.

-That brings us to the next issue, if your dog isn’t getting the correct portion size, he will start losing weight.
+That brings us to the next issue.
+If your dog isn’t getting the correct portion size, they will start losing weight.
 As with anything else, the number of calories your Doberman needs will depend on the dog, the climate you live in, the exercise your Dobie gets, and other factors.

 If you’re unsure you’re giving your dog the right amount of food, it’s best to contact your vet for help.